The-Great-Ape/dapp-scaffold/README.md

-# 🏗 Solana App Scaffold
+# 🏗 The Great Ape -  App Scaffold Fork team starting point for hackathon
 Scaffolding for a dapp built on Solana

 # Quickstart